In this travel guide, I explain how you can easily cross the China-Laos border between the cities of Mohan(磨憨) and Boten.

 Remember that Laos is one hour behind China and the timetable above is using the Laos timezone.

-This is why, at the moment, unless you already have a train ticket from Boten to your next destination in Laos, the best option is to arrive in Mohan, or Boten, a day earlier.
+At the moment, unless you already have a train ticket from Boten to your next destination in Laos, the best option is to arrive in Mohan, or Boten, a day earlier.
 That’s what I did.
 This is especially important if you have already booked all of your hotels.
 You can only find a couple of hotels to stay in Mohan (I stayed here).

 I took the second train, the one that arrives in Mohan at 19:33, stayed in the city for one night, and then crossed the border as soon as it opened, way before the first train from Kunming arrived.
 This gave me enough time to complete all the paperwork at customs, buy a Laos sim card, and finally buy a ticket at the train station (and I barely made it in time: there were only 11 tickets left for the day).